-Spring science activities for young kids are a natural choice when the weather turns warm!
+Spring science activities for preschoolers are a natural choice when the weather turns warm!
 Plants begin to grow, gardens are getting started, bugs and creepy crawlies are out, and the weather changes.
 Fun spring science activities include weather science, seed science, and more!
-Seasonal science activities are perfect for early learning.
+Preschool science activities are perfect for early learning!

-This season, I have also put together the ULTIMATE NATURE SCIENCE GUIDE that will take you right through the summer too.
+This spring, I have also put together our best spring science activities that will take you right through the summer too!
 Everything you need to know to enjoy nature science easily with your kids.
-Plus, these are realistic ideas that are budget friendly and simple to set up anytime.
+Plus, these are real ideas that are budget-friendly and simple to set up anytime!

 Make your own seed jar and get a bird’s eye view of how seeds grow underground.
-Witness the changes that take place that we usually never get a chance to see.
+Observe the changes that take place that we usually never get a chance to see!

 Observe seed growth in egg shells.
-Save your egg shells from breakfast, plant seeds, and every so many days, check out the changes.
+Save your egg shells from breakfast, plant seeds, and every so many days, observe how they grow.